How the late night talk show set became an American icon

 "It's less democratic, less egalitarian, if someone is sitting behind a desk in an elevated position, and his guests are not equal in stature in terms of how they're being seated," Raywood said.

 Thompson points out the setup "leaves the guests to be fully exposed."
+Cavett, whose talk show slots included late night, preferred to sit more casually on comfortable chairs with his guests, putting them on equal ground.

-But one magnetic personality aimed for a more personal way of engaging with his guests, one that put them on equal ground.
-Arsenio Hall, who in 1989 became the first Black host to helm a late night talk show, sat with his guests on couches and leaned in close with rapt attention.
+But one magnetic personality aimed for an even more personal way of engaging with his guests.
+Arsenio Hall, who in 1989 became the first Black host to helm a late night talk show, sat close to his guests, who were on a couch, and leaned in with rapt attention.

 "We see him in his entirety," Thompson said of Hall.
 "He would lean into his interviews...which gave it a sense of intimacy."

-Note: This article has been updated to correct the title and year of Joan Rivers' late-night show with Fox, and to include additional context regarding the Dick Cavett set.
-This article has been updated to correct the title and year of Joan Rivers' late-night show with Fox, and to include additional context regarding the Dick Cavett set.